J. Sanford Miller Family Arts Scholars Arts Awards

 - Faculty mentors will read and recommend proposals and then support the execution of funded proposals.
 Each will be identified as a “Miller Arts Scholar Mentor” for dedicated participation and will receive a small research fund for providing their assistance with funded proposals.

 - The outcomes of these scholarly research projects in the arts will be shared with the public at an outcome presentation in April during the following academic year.
+Submit this form to be scheduled for the presentation by March 7, 2020.

 Application for Third and Fourth-Year Awards